“Spend your life with the people who even make going to the grocery store an adventure.”

 You May Also Be Interested In

-Photo Credit goes to Megan Thackeray, who graciously let me use her fun shopping cart photo for this article.
+Credit: image at top of page from Megan Thackeray, who graciously let me use her fun shopping cart photo for this article.
 By the way, that’s exactly how fast you should go through the processed food aisles on your way to the real food sections.